CloudBot keeps a constant watch over your cloud accounts and automatically adds any new external IP addresses or hostnames as Intruder targets.

 How do I activate CloudBot?

-CloudBot can be activated individually for each cloud account you connect to Intruder.
+CloudBot can be individually activated for each cloud account you connect to Intruder (enabling/disabling it for one, will not influence another):

-You can do this either when you add the account:
+You can activate it when you add the cloud account:

 How do I disable CloudBot?